What Is Free in Paris? 25 Best Free Attractions and Things to Do (2026)

 Free Eiffel Tower view in Paris at sunset from the Seine

-Explore Historic Neighborhoods on Foot
+Explore Historic Neighbourhoods on Foot

 Visit Free Churches and Cathedrals